PipeWire/wireplumber/docs/rst/daemon/configuration/alsa.rst

    the monitor ports.
 Set this option to true to change this.
 PulseAudio has inconsistent behaviour regarding this option, it applies channel-volumes only when the sink/source is using software volumes.

    :Type: boolean

+.. describe:: node.disable

+   Disables the node.
+Pipewire will remove it from the list of the nodes.

+   :Type: boolean